-In November we are proud to celebrate National American Indian/Alaska Native Heritage Month.
+In November we are proud to celebrate Native American Maritime Heritage.

 Want to read about California Indian maritime heritage?
 Follow the links below to find these books in our Library catalog, and/or in a library near you:

 You might also want to check out the exhibit in the park visitor center.
 In one of the areas you are drawn into the lush, marshy edge of San Francisco Bay during the 1770s.
 A huge mural depicts a wind-swept Yelamu village and in front of it sits a tule reed canoe. https://www.nps.gov/safr/historyculture/waterfrontexhibit.htm

 “Hi!
 Are you on the Junior Ranger Quest?
 Click here to return to the main page!

 Last updated: April 23, 2021